 Start Tails and enable the persistent volume¶

 When starting Tails, you should see a “Welcome to Tails” screen with two options.
 Select Yes to enable the persistent volume and enter your passphrase.
 Select Yes to show more options and click Forward.
 Enter an Administration passphrase for use with this specific Tails session and click Login.

 The rest of the SecureDrop-specific configuration is assisted by files stored in the SecureDrop git repository.
 To get started, open a terminal and run the following commands to download the git repository.
 Note that since the repository is fairly large and Tor can be slow, this may take a few minutes.

 cd ~/Persistent git clone https://github.com/freedomofpress/securedrop.git

-As mentioned in the installation documentation, we provide a KeePassX password database template to make it easier for admins and journalists to generate strong, unique passphrases and store the securely.
-Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database using this template.
+We provide a KeePassX passphrase database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
+Once you have set up Tails with persistence and have cloned the repo, you can set up your personal passphrase database using this template.

 You can find the template in

 in the SecureDrop repository that you just cloned.